-However, if you don’t have a checking account or a credit card, you could get a money order at your bank or post office (and some supermarkets) and send that to us with an Offline Donation Form (see: If I mail you a check will you enter me into the lottery? above).
+However, if you don’t have a checking account or a credit card, you could get a money order at your bank or post office (and some supermarkets) and send that to us with an Offline Donation Form (see: If I mail you a check will you enter me into the Prize Draw? above).

 Yes.
 Here’s how it will work.

 Say you donate 120 dollars, which might be used in coordination with Heifer International to get a nice family a new goat:

 Your name would go into the prize draw 12 times.
 Then, if we draw your name out of the hat for a signed book, your name is still in there 11 more times for the rest of the stuff we give away.